A Comprehensive Guide on How to Apply for a Personal Loan

 Your debt-to-income ratio (DTI) compares your monthly debt obligations to your monthly gross income.
 A lower DTI can show the financial ability to repay debt on time.

 To borrow from LendingClub Bank, you must be at least 18 years old and a United States citizen or permanent resident, or live in the US on a valid, long term visa.
-We also require you have a verifiable bank account.
+We also require you to have a verifiable bank account.

 Aside from reviewing information on your application, we look at your creditworthiness, credit score, and information that predicts you’ll be able to repay the loan—like your income and job history.